 Homemade Whole Grain Mustard

-whole grain mustard in a jar
+whole seed mustard in a jar

 What is whole grain mustard?